plugdata-team/plugdata/Resources/Documentation/vanilla/lop~.md

   default: 0
 draft: false
 ---
-lop~ is a one-pole low pass filter with a specified rolloff frequency.
+lop~ is a one-pole lowpass filter with a specified rolloff frequency.
 The left inlet is the incoming audio signal.
 The right inlet is the cutoff frequency in Hz.